 If you have already decided on a course that you would like to study at university, we recommend that you take a close look at the course requirements at a number of universities before you finalise your A level choices, to check that your A levels will be suitable for your application.

 Cambridge has taken this very public lead in its attempt to distinguish between the growing number of Grade A applicants, but increasingly other universities that offer the most competitive theoretical, exam-based degrees are also placing a greater emphasis on grades achieved in ‘academic’ A level subjects.
-For example: Law at Manchester has two lists of subjects that are either not suitable or ‘less preferred’, Government at LSE prefers ‘at least two traditional academic subjects’ and Oxford publishes a table of ‘Essential’, ‘Recommended’ and ‘Helpful’ A level subjects for all of its degree courses: www.admissions.ox.ac.uk/courses/enreq.shtml#tab
+For example: Law at Manchester has 2 lists of subjects that are either not suitable or ‘less preferred’, Government at LSE prefers ‘at least 2 traditional academic subjects’ and Oxford publishes a table of ‘Essential’, ‘Recommended’ and ‘Helpful’ A level subjects for all of its degree courses

-For those considering Medicine, for example, A level Chemistry is essential, along with one or two subjects from Biology, Physics and Maths, but the admissions criteria for each Medical School vary and need to be checked individually.
+For those considering Medicine, for example, chemistry at A level is essential, along with one or 2 subjects from biology, physics and maths, but the admissions criteria for each medical school vary and need to be checked individually.

 As universities are now becoming far more transparent about what they are looking for, applicants need to make sure that they are better informed at an earlier stage.
 You therefore need to be well prepared before making your A level subject choices.
-You can find out a good deal from the universities’ own websites or through the central UCAS website www.ucas.com.
-Alternatively there are a number of independent guides (eg Brian Heap’s, The Essential Guide to Winning Your Place At University) available.
+You can find out a good deal from the universities’ own websites or through the central UCAS website.
+Alternatively there are a number of independent guides available (e.g. Brian Heap’s, The Essential Guide to Winning Your Place At University).

 Although maximising your GCSE grades is obviously the major priority, spending some time looking into university requirements may also turn out to be time well spent.